hm-lang/core/proposals/enumerations.md

 # Enumerate

 We can create a new type that exhaustively declares all possible values it can take.
-The syntax is `enum lowerCamelCase` followed by an indented block with named values (each an `UpperCamelCase` identifier), with optional values they take.
+The syntax is `enum UpperCamelCase` followed by an indented block with named values (each an `UpperCamelCase` identifier), with optional values they take.
 Enumerations are mutually exclusive -- no two values may be held simultaneously.
 See [masks](./masks.md) for a similar class type that allows multiple options at once.